 - India lacks a technically competent investigation arm capable of determining accident causes.
 As a result, accidents occur at the same locations repeatedly.

-Importance of Road safety
+Importance of Road Safety

 - Road traffic injuries are one of the primary causes of mortality, disability, and hospitalisation in the country, exacting significant socioeconomic consequences.